 NUST Green Campus Initiative

 In line with its commitment towards university social responsibility, NUST endeavors to follow environment-friendly practices, and arranges frequent plantation drives across all its campuses spread in different cities of Pakistan.
 By doing so, not only does the university contribute to the betterment of society and adhere to UN SDGs, but also sets examples encouraging others to make an effort.
-Over the past decade, NUST, in compliance of its green campus policy, has planted 97,000 saplings across its Islamabad campus alone, including 14,000 saplings in spring and Monsoon drives in 2019.
+Over the past decade, NUST, in compliance of its green campus policy, has planted 97,000 saplings across its Islamabad campus alone.
 Such efforts have transformed Sector H-12 from a barren land to a lush green campus that is home to approximately 9000 students, faculty and employees.

 Plantation Drives at Pakistan Navy Engineering College (PNEC), NUST Karachi Campus

 Trees play an important role in reducing pollution, reclamation of natural environment and also enhance aesthetic look of the area.
 Pakistan Navy Engineering College (has made concerted efforts to improve greenery by maximizing the tree plantation.
 In year 2020, PNEC focused on the tree plantation campaign and a target of planting 20000 trees sapling was achieved.
 The varieties of planted trees comprised of Pairs Peepal, Moringa, Suckchain, Gulmorh, Amaltas, Ficus, Jatropa, Almanda, Sharee, Jaman and Cheeku, the survival rate of the saplings is about 90%.